Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: Experiments

+One of the main reasons that the QUFG shows strengths in its robustness to noise and adversarial attacks is its high flexibility in cutting off unwanted spectral information and preserving uncommon true graph signals.
+In signal processing, many models act as low-pass filters, treat high-frequency signals as noises, and thus, ignore the true values hidden within high-frequency patterns.
+To further demonstrate the denoising ability of the QUFG, especially in relevant graph high-frequency components, the following experiments have been conducted on QUFG against the state-of-the-art UFG framelets.

-where $F$ is the number of high frequency components with two choices ($F=100$ or $500$) and $\mathbf w$ in shape $[F,1]$ is the noise levels, randomly chosen from normal distribution with standard deviation levels $nl=5.0$, 10.0 and 20.0, respectively.
-We will use the benchmark parameters as \cite{zheng2021framelets}, by setting two GCN layers, hidden feature $nhid = 16$, Chebyshev order $n=3$ (we use this order for a more accurate Chebyshev approximation.
-In fact the results for $n=2$ demonstrate a similar pattern, see Appendix.), Soft threshold for denoising, weight decay 0.01 and learning rate 0.005 with epoch number 200.
+To simulate the high-frequency noises, we pick up the eigenvectors of the normalized Laplacian $\mathbf L$ corresponding to the larger eigenvalues.
+Assume that $\mathbf L = \mathbf U\boldsymbol{\Lambda}\mathbf U^\top$ where eigenvalues $\boldsymbol{\Lambda}$ are in a decreasing order, then the noises to be injected into the node signal are given $ \mathbf n = \mathbf U[:,1:F]\mathbf w $ where $F$ is the number of high-frequency components with two choices ($F=100$ or $500$) and $\mathbf w$ in shape $[F,1]$ is the noise levels, randomly chosen from normal distribution with standard deviation levels $nl=5.0$, 10.0 and 20.0, respectively.
+We will use the benchmark parameters as in \citep{zheng2021framelets}, by setting two GCN layers, hidden feature $nhid = 16$, Chebyshev order $n=3$ (The results for $n=2$ demonstrate a similar pattern, see Appendix C.), Soft threshold for denoising, weight decay 0.01 and learning rate 0.005 with epoch number 200.

-We consider two high frequency components cut-off strategies: (a) \textit{PartialCutoff} --- in \eqref{Eq:Convolution} setting $\mathcal{W}_{K,0}=0$ to remove the highest frequency; and (b) \textit{FullCutoff} --- in \eqref{Eq:Convolution} setting $\mathcal{W}_{K,l}=0$ ($l=0, 1, ..., L$) to remove all the high frequencies.
+As a case study on Cora, we consider two high-frequency components cut-off strategies: (a) \texttt{PartialCutoff}: In \eqref{Eq:Convolution} setting $\mathcal{W}_{K,0}=0$ to remove the highest frequency; and (b) \texttt{FullCutoff}: In \eqref{Eq:Convolution} setting $\mathcal{W}_{K,l}=0$ ($\ell=0, 1, ..., L$) to remove all high frequencies.